grok-prime/grok-prime/README.md

 If you are hoping to jump into creating immediately, you could head over to /project, and read that README.

+## Mission Statement
+1. To make the world a better place in every way possible.

+2. To spread knowledge, understanding, and critical thinking skills across the world.

+3. To help every person be the best person they can be.

+4. To make peoples' lives easier.

 ## What is Grok?
 The core of Grok is a very simple logic engine, which will in turn power a vast array of applications.
 - it is a logic engine